Chiropsoides: Behavior

 Most studies of C. buitendijki have focused on partial DNA sequencing, anatomical classification, and morphology studies.
 There is little known about the species’ behavior and community interaction.

 Chiropsoides buitendijki has potent venom that can harm human skin.
-Several reported cases of human injury have been reported off the southern coast of Malaysia.
+Several cases of human injury have been reported off the southern coast of Malaysia.
 The sting marks left by the species are very distinctive because of the unique shape of their nematocysts.
 Species identification is therefore important in treating jellyfish stings.

 Classification

-The similar species Chiropsoides quadrigatus may be the same species as C. buitendijki; this has been debated since some of the “distinct” features of C. quadrigatus too closely resemble those same “distinct” features found in C. buitendijki.
+The similar species Chiropsoides quadrigatus may be the same species as C. buitendijki; this has been debated since some of the "distinct" features of C. quadrigatus too closely resemble those same "distinct" features found in C. buitendijki.
 Distinctive features are what identify a species as their own unique taxonomic group.
 If the features that distinguish each of these species are the same, then it is possible they are in fact one species.
 More sampling and necropsies are needed to make a clearer distinction.